Legacy Giving

 Stories from our Legacy Community

 "If you are looking for a way to have a profound, positive impact on global education, that costs you nothing now, I highly recommend including Room to Read in your will.
-It is the most impactful way to invest in a brighter future for all and with Room to Read offering supporters a free tool to create or update their will, I found it to be very rewarding and surprisingly easy."
+It is the most impactful way to invest in a brighter future for all."

 - Craig Herb, Room to Read supporter since 2007